CommunitySolidServer/CommunitySolidServer/README.md

       :me solid:oidcIssuerRegistrationToken "IDP_TOKEN" .
     }
     ```
-5. Once logged in, you get redirected to your client app, running for example on
+5. Once logged in, you are redirected to your client app, running for example on
    `http://localhost:3001/`.
 6. You're now authenticated and can fetch public and private resources.